citp/privacy-policy-historical/e/ec/ecs/ecstuning.com.md

 ## How do we protect your information?

-We implement a variety of security measures to maintain the safety of your personal information when you place an order or enter, submit, or access your personal information.
+ECS Tuning uses a variety of security measures to maintain the safety of your personal information when you place an order or enter, submit, or access personal information.
 We offer the use of a secure server.
-All supplied sensitive/credit information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our payment gateway providers database only to be accessible by those authorized with special access rights to such systems.
+All supplied sensitive/payment information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our payment gateway providers database.
+At this point the only data that is stored is the unique payment token which is an encrypted set of alphanumeric characters which is only accessible by those authorized with special access rights to such systems.
+This unique token is stored on ECS system and is only valid when used from the ECS System.
+Physical credit card data is never stored in our system.

+ECS Tuning offers the opportunity to store payment information in the account page on the website.
+This payment information is secured according to the information above.
+Stored payment data will only be active until the expiration date specified, or until the authorization expires.
+ECS Tuning will reauthorize stored payment methods every 11 months in order to keep the authorization active.
+Stored payment information will be deactivated if we are unable to reauthorize after three attempts.

 ## Do we use cookies?

 Yes.
 Cookies are small files that a site or its service provider transfers to your computers hard drive through your web browser (if you allow) that enables the sites or service providers systems to recognize your browser and capture and remember certain information.
-We use cookies to help us remember and process the items in your shopping cart.
+We use cookies to help us remember and process the items in your shopping cart, and to provide a superior shopping experience

+In addition, these cookies are used by third party partners of ECS Tuning in order to manage our advertising on other third party web sites.
+These third party partners will use cookies to gather information related to your activities on our website and other browsing history in order to provide advertising material based on your browsing activities and interests.

 **Cookies must be enabled within your web browser settings to place an order.**